-As stated in the executive summary Atlas Insurance PCC Limited forms part of the Atlas Group.
-The Group is also captured for group regulatory reporting under the Solvency II regime.
-As is required under Solvency II for the Atlas Group's regulatory requirements under group supervision rules the PCC's Board is entrusted to oversee the Group's compliance with all three Pillars under the Solvency II regime besides that of the PCC.
+As noted in the executive summary the Group is captured for group regulatory reporting under the Solvency II regime.
+As is required under Solvency II for the Atlas Group's regulatory requirements under group supervision rules the Solo Undertaking's Board of Directors is entrusted to oversee the Group's compliance with all three Pillars under the Solvency II regime besides that of the PCC.
 As such it is also responsible to ensure that appropriate governance procedures are set within the whole group.

-The PCC's system of governance is best reported on by addressing the whole structure and organisation put in place for the Group as a whole.
-Such system of governance is clearly addressing the PCC as a whole, Core and Cells, and sister companies within the Atlas Group.
+The Group's system of governance is best reported on by addressing the whole structure and organisation put in place for the Group as a whole.
+Such system of governance addresses all companies within the Atlas Group but also extending to all cells included in the PCC.

 The following is a brief outline of how the Atlas Group proceeds in addressing its system of governance by applying appropriate corporate procedures in achieving its business objectives.
-It is the responsibility of the PCC's Board of Directors to oversee that a system of good corporate governance is in place throughout the whole Group.
+It is the responsibility of the PCC's Board of Directors to oversee that a system of good corporate governance is in place and complied with throughout the whole Group.

-Relations with Policyholders
+Relations with Policy Holders